SailingDreams/SyclImageFilters/README.md

 ## Purpose

-The `Gaussian Filter` sample is a program that reads an image, filters it, and ouputs to a new image.
+The `Sycl Filter` sample is a program that reads an image, filters it, and ouputs to a new image.
 In this sample, you will see how to use the most basic code in C++ language that offloads computations to a GPU, which includes using USM and buffers.

 The basic SYCL implementations explained in the sample includes device selector, USM, buffer, accessor, kernel, and command groups.